Listen to This Article:

 Running any restaurant takes a whole crew of dedicated kitchen staff who have the proper training and experience.
 When hiring, you’ll want to consider the entire brigade de cuisine system, which covers the front and back of the house.

-To avoid frequent turnover, ensure you have a thorough interview process in place, check references, and see if chef and management candidates have completed an accredited culinary curriculum.
+To avoid frequent turnover, ensure you have a thorough interview process in place, check references, see whether chef and management candidates have completed an accredited culinary curriculum.
+Make sure to train your employees well and to create an environment in which people want to stick around.

 Common Restaurant Positions